Hallett Cove suburb profile

 Hallett Cove property market performance

-Hallett Cove's property market has shown robust growth over the past 12 months, with house values increasing by 13.8%, bringing the median house price to $900,000.
-The unit market remains stagnant, with no change in median value and limited sales activity, reflecting a lack of demand or supply in this segment.
+Hallett Cove’s property market has shown positive growth over the past 12 months, with house values increasing by 7.1%.
+The current median house price stands at $1 million, indicating a robust demand for houses in the area.
+However, the unit market remains stagnant, with no change in median value and limited sales activity.

-The rental market for houses in Hallett Cove has seen a healthy increase, with average rents rising by 7.3% over the last 12 months, reaching $665.
-The unit rental market remains inactive, with no significant changes reported.
+The rental market for houses in Hallett Cove has seen a notable increase, with average rents rising by 8.9% over the last 12 months to $675.
+The unit rental market remains inactive, reflecting the overall lack of movement in this segment.

 | Houses | Units | |